What Is Fractionated Coconut Oil?

 All four of these coconut oils are solid at cold temperatures but are classified as liquid coconut oil when heated.
 They are a popular ingredient for cooking.
 Refined coconut oil has the most neutral taste and can withstand the highest heats, due to the more aggressive extraction process.

-How Fractionated Coconut Oil Is Made
+How Is Fractionated Coconut Oil Made?

+Let's start by answering the questions, "What is Fractionated Coconut oil?" and "What does Fractionated Coconut oil mean?"
 Fractionated Coconut oil is created from coconut oil in a process that separates the different types of fats present in the oil.